containers/common/docs/containers.conf.5.md

 REST API.
 Note that this will ignore unqualified-search-registries and short-name aliases defined in containers-registries.conf(5).

+**compose_providers**=[]

+Specify one or more external providers for the compose command.
+The first found provider is used for execution.
+Can be an absolute and relative path or a (file) name.

 **compose_warning_logs**=true

 Emit logs on each invocation of the compose command indicating that an external